bcheung0/Pong/README.md

-# Pong
+# Pong-Project
-Classic Pong built on Lua based on Harvard's CS50 course
+ pong built on lua